clr34m3r/telegram-keyword-tracker/README.md

    - Security Monitoring: Track mentions of specific threats or vulnerabilities in security-focused Telegram channels.
    - Brand Monitoring: Monitor mentions of your brand or product in various Telegram communities.
    - Research: Collect data on specific topics or keywords for research purposes.
+## Warning
+Telethon has a history of causing Telegram accounts to be locked due to being mistakenly identified by Telegram as performing spam actions.
+Do not use this script with your main account or accounts that contain important information.
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.